Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 9 November 2024 02.18.43 UTC
+- WIB: Sabtu, 9 November 2024 03.25.02 UTC
-- WITA: Sabtu, 9 November 2024 03.18.43 UTC
+- WITA: Sabtu, 9 November 2024 04.25.02 UTC
-- WIT: Sabtu, 9 November 2024 04.18.43 UTC
+- WIT: Sabtu, 9 November 2024 05.25.02 UTC

 Kutipan Inspiratif:
-"The only place you find success before work is in the dictionary."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: motivational
+Kategori: attitude